 Students can apply to enroll in one of 5 different Life Sciences Programs:

 Students in any of the four Science Level I Gateways may choose admission into our largest program, Honours Life Sciences.
 This program encourages students to explore their diverse interests in the fields of Life Sciences including courses in nutrition, epidemiology, behaviour, neurobiology, cellular dynamics, global health and science communication.
-Please view admission requirements and program requirements.

 Students in any of the four Science Level I Gateways may choose admission into our Honours Life Sciences – Origins of Disease (OD) specialization.
 This interdisciplinary program examines the chemical and physical basis of cell function, disease states, and current research in disease prevention and treatment.
 OD was created in partnership with the Departments of Chemistry & Chemical Biology and Physics & Astronomy.
 This program is limited enrolment.
-Please see admission requirements and program requirements.

 Students in Level II of any Honours Life Sciences Program may apply to our Honours Life Sciences – Co-Op program.
 This is an exciting opportunity to get career-ready experience in a Life Sciences program through two 8 month co-op terms.
 Admission is competitive and this program is limited enrolment.
-Please see admission requirements and program requirements.

 In this 3-year degree students are invited to explore the majority of Life Sciences courses.
 Students do not have access to Level IV seminar courses or independent projects.
 Students may transfer to the Honours program after consultation with the Office of the Associate Dean of Science (Academic).
-Please see admission requirements and program requirements.

 In this course, students practice skills around hypothesis testing and data analysis.
 Students are introduced to skills essential to science literacy and numeracy and are invited to practice these skills in small tutorial environments.
 The theme of the course is Stem Cell Biology.